 Here’s a video of the system in action:

-Receding Horizon Control
+Receding Horizon Control for MAVs

 In addition to a purely reactive approach like DAgger we are working on a more deliberative approach.
 The video below shows the ARDrone in the motion capture lab planning to a goal location using receding-horizon control.
 In receding-horizon control a pre-computed set of feasible motion trajectories are evaluated on the local cost map built up by the sensors and the one which is collision-free and takes the vehicle towards the goal location is selected and traversed.
 The entire process is repeated several times a second to incorporate new obstacle information as the ARDrone moves.